[True story] We tested Beyond's "free dress code" to see just how free it is!

 3. [Roots] Don't judge people by their appearance or job title

-And when talking about freedom of dress, it's essential to mention a little anecdote from Haraoka's middle school days.
+And when discussing freedom of dress, it's essential to share a little anecdote from Haraoka's junior high school days.

-That's why, even at Beyond today, people don't call each other by their job titles, and the company is on an equal footing regardless of age or position.
+That's why, even now at Beyond, we don't address each other by our job titles, and the atmosphere is flat regardless of age or position.

-I was reminded that Haraoka's pure desire to "treat people as normal people, without judging them by their appearance or position" has ultimately created the free corporate culture we have today.
+I was reminded once again that Haraoka's pure desire to "treat people normally as individuals, without judging them by their appearance or position" is what has ultimately created the free and open company culture we have today.

 Conclusion